Student-Athlete Advisory Council

 In an effort to strengthen and empower the student-athlete community, SAAC decided to add two additional meetings to each semesters schedule for all student-athletes.
 Each meeting is centered around a community building activity that allows for student-athletes to meet one another and simply relax and have some fun.

 In one of its showcases, the SAAC Forum was dedicated to showing the newly renovated Castellan Family Fencing Center and allowing non-fencing student-athletes to learn about the sport.
 Even try it!
-After a raffle of all those interested, 8 student-athletes were chosen to learn from members of the fencing team and then fence a bout against another raffle winner.
-See the highlight video below!
+60 student-athletes participated in a “mini camp” led by members of the Fighting Irish fencing team, and then fenced against one another.
+Watch the highlight video below, in which a few student-athletes were mic’d up and shared their experience!

 Click here for photos of the event.